 All infants with their own seat (not a lap baby) will need a boarding pass to get on the plane.
 Children must be secured in a Federal Aviation Administration (FAA)-approved infant seat.
 Airlines do not provide these.
 Most airlines will not allow an infant on board that is under seven days old.

 Airline Requirements for Children Ages 2 – 11:

-• Children over 2 must have their own seat and are usually charged a full adult fare.
-Call the airline directly to see if they offer any discounts for children, since some may offer a reduced fare for children under 11, and these fares may not be advertised online.
-This would include international flights as well.
+Children over the age of two must have their own seat and are usually charged a full adult fare.
+Call the airline directly to see if it has any discounts for children.
+Again, these fares may not be advertised online.

-• Check with the airline on their requirements regarding the seat assignment for a child that is strapped in a car seat.
-If there are no requirements, the safest seat is the middle seat with a parent on both sides, or the window seat, if traveling with one parent.
+Check with the airline on any requirements for seat assignments.
+If there are no requirements, the safest seat is a middle seat with a parent on both sides, or the window seat if traveling with one parent.

 Travel Identification Requirements: